 Cultural etiquette in Germany

-New arrivals soon find that Germans value order, privacy and punctuality.
+New arrivals soon find that Germans generally value order, privacy and punctuality.
 Careful planning and preparation help many people maintain a sense of security both in their business and personal lives.

 People in Germany tend to adhere to rules quite strictly, and they'll often let people know what's expected of them.
 Expats shouldn't be offended if someone corrects their behaviour, for instance telling them that they have parked incorrectly – keeping each other in check is seen as a social duty and just part of cultural etiquette in Germany.

-Germans generally believe there is a proper time for every activity, and keep their work and personal lives separate.
-At work, they focus on the task at hand rather than making small talk, and they avoid talking extensively about their work at social occasions.
+Germans generally believe there is a proper time for every activity, and many choose to keep their work and personal lives separate.

 Efficiency is also important in the workplace.
 When the work day ends at around 4pm or 5pm, people are expected to leave.
-If someone stays after normal business hours, it usually isn't seen as a sign of their being hard-working but rather that they didn't plan their day well.
+If someone stays after normal business hours, it usually isn't seen as a sign of extra effort but rather that they didn't plan their day well.

-Punctuality is important too, in business and social arrangements, and being late for a meeting is seen as disrespectful.
+Punctuality is important in business and social arrangements, and being late for a meeting is seen as disrespectful.
 Expats should make every effort to arrive on time and let their associates know if they're running a little late.

 Food in Germany

 While expats will certainly find a wide range of international cuisine as well as various health foods in the main urban centres of Germany, it may take a while to get used to traditional German food.

 German cuisine is highly meat-based, so vegans and vegetarians may struggle at first.
 But it shouldn't take too long for new arrivals to familiarise themselves with traditional foods and find something that meets their dietary requirements.
 Traditional German food tends to be very hearty and rich.
 Portions tend to be on the larger side as well.